trungpq2711/binance/README.md

 ## Web interface

-A minimal form is provided in `ui.php` so you can enter your API credentials and strategy parameters via a browser.
+A Bootstrap-based form is provided in `ui.php` so you can enter your API credentials and strategy parameters via a browser.
+It pulls Bootstrap 5 from a CDN for styling.
 Credentials are stored in the session so you don't need to retype them on each request and can be cleared with the **Clear Credentials** button.
 Start a local server with:

 ```bash
 php -S localhost:8000 ui.php